aurowens/reed-thesis/README.md

 3/6 - Chapter 3

+3/10-3/20 Spring Break

+Detailed Outline with Goals

+Wednesday 3/15 End of Day- Rough Sketch of Ch4 text

+Thursday 3/16 - Return to INFTREEs package, begin polishing and integrating with Ch 4 text

+Friday 3/17 - Incorporating Viz from INFTREEs output

-3/13 - Spring Break - Polish Package and Chapter 4
+Weekend 3/18-19 - Polish and bring it together

 3/20 - Chapter 4